FSoft-AI4Code/XMainframe/README.md

 tokenizer = AutoTokenizer.from_pretrained("Fsoft-AIC/XMAiNframe-instruct-7b")
 model = AutoModelForCausalLM.from_pretrained("Fsoft-AIC/XMAiNframe-instruct-7b")
 messages=[
-    {'role':'system', 'content': "You are a helpful assistant"}, {'role': 'user', 'content': 'What is the future of Mainframe?'}
+    {'from':'system', 'value': "You are a helpful assistant"}, {'from': 'human', 'value': 'What is the future of Mainframe?'}
 ]
 inputs = tokenizer.apply_chat_template(messages, add_generation_prompt=True, return_tensors="pt").to(model.device)